CaledoniaProject/gopkg-lumberjack/README.md

 ## Introduction

-If you have a multi-goroutine program where each goroutine uses Lumberjack for log rotation, the official repo may experience a memory leak.
+If you have a multi-goroutine program where each goroutine uses Lumberjack for log rotation, the official repo will experience a memory leak for sure.
 A fix was proposed years ago, but the pull request was never accepted.

 As a result, I'm creating my own repo to resolve this issue more quickly.

 ## Usage